A topic from the subject of Decomposition in Chemistry.

 Conclusion

-Biochemistry is a vital field of study that has a wide range of applications.
-By understanding the chemical processes that occur in living organisms, biochemists can develop new drugs, treatments, and products that can improve our lives.
+Biochemistry is a vital field with broad applications.
+By understanding the chemical processes in living organisms, biochemists develop new drugs, treatments, and products that improve human lives.

 Biochemistry Fundamentals